pmean/build-website/text/07/RevisingDefinitions.md

 > I have a section on definitions and it is an odd mix of things.
 I want
 > to simplify these pages by separating examples of how to calculate a
 > particular statistic from the formal definition of the statistic.
 This
 > would make the definition shorter and sweeter in most cases.
-Here\'s a
+Here's a
-> list of proposed \"how to calculate\" pages.
+> list of proposed "how to calculate" pages.
 Items with an asterisk
 > represent entries where the definition already includes an example of
 > how to calculate the statistic.
 >